FlickerLogicalStack/CloudMailAPI/README.md

 ```
 #### Cookies saving/loading
 For identification mail.ru use cookies.
-Would be a shame if every session you would have to authenticate again, so I implemented methods to load/save cookies to a json file.
+It would be a shame if every session you would have to authenticate again, so I implemented methods to load/save cookies to a json file.
 ```
 >>> import mail_cloud_api
 >>> mc_temp = mail_cloud_api.MailCloud("email@email.com", "password")